 IO names are names assigned to the discrete and virtual inputs.
 The name is up to the user's discretion.
+Figure 2 shows DI#1 to be for Low H2S Tape Sensor.
 Once a discrete or virtual input is configured, an alarm can be added based on the discrete or virtual input status.

-Active State Action (where I left off)
+Active State Action

 Active state action is the response or output the discrete or virtual input will have when changing states.
-"Open" is selected when the discrete or virtual input is used to output an alarm condition.
+"Standard" is selected when the discrete or virtual input is used to output an alarm condition.
 "Bypass and halt" will place the analyzer into these states when the discrete or virtual input changes state.
 "Acknowledge" is used when an latched alarm needs to be acknowledged remotely (by means of a switch).